orangeduck/Cello-Website/pages/learn-cello-vs-cpp-vs-objc.md

 toolbox.

 The Cello standard library has been desgined from scratch.
 It is much smaller and modern, with consistent ideas and design.
-There are no OO sections and it is designed using Composition rather than Inheritence.
+It is designed using Composition rather than Inheritence.
 It much closer resembles the design of the Go or Haskell standard libraries.

+Cello also comes with a basic form of Garbage Collection.

 __Cello Cons__

 * No Support for Smart Pointers
 * No Support for Rich Stack Types
 * Much Smaller Standard Library
-* Missing Compile Time Type Checking
+* More Relaxed Type System
 * Fewer Developers, Less Support
 * No Templates